techidaily/site-facebook-video-recording/source/_posts/new-2023-fb-video-downloader-app-windows-macos-android-for-2024.md

 ### My Media (iOS)

-The [MyMedia](https://play.google.com/store/apps/details?id=com.trimble.mymedia.prod&hl=en%5FIN&gl=US)video download program allows you to download Facebook videos and photos, music, and document files.
+The [MyMedia](https://play.google.com/store/apps/details?id=com.trimble.mymedia.prod&hl=en%5FIN&gl=US) video download program allows you to download Facebook videos and photos, music, and document files.
 The program is free to use and does not limit users in any way.

 Case in point, users can download multiple videos in the app.
 It is allowed in a queued manner.